Code-Institute-Submissions/Nomnivore-website/README.md

 <h1 align="center">Nomnivore</h1>

-<p align="center">Nomnivore is the company of Kim van Leeuwen where she introduces herself as your go to freelance pastry chef.
+<p>Nomnivore is the company of Kim van Leeuwen where she introduces herself as your go to freelance pastry chef.
 It showcases her skills and gives people free access to some of her favorite pastry recipies.</p>

 [View the live project here.](https://jorispaarde.github.io/Nomnivore-website/)